patfobrien/Duo-PSModule/README.md

 # Duo-PSModule Documentation
 ======================

+This is a branch from the original Duo-PSModule writen by mbegan on GitHub.
+Thank you sir for your original module.

 This is a basic powershell wrapper intended to expose the capabilities of the Duo Admin API [Duo Admin API](https://duo.com/support/documentation/adminapi#overview).

 --------